naveenrobo/ADS-WebsocketLayer/README.md

 # ADS-WebsocketLayer
-Websocket layer for sending data to Beckhoff ADS service using TwinCAT Ads library
+Websocket Service layer for sending data to Beckhoff PLC using TwinCAT Ads library.